 Gordon’s uses and allocates the Pupil Premium funding in the following ways:

 Firstly, we use one third of the funding allocated to each student to provide a number of services and opportunities within school.
 We refer to this money as the ‘top slice’ funding.
 This money is put towards costs such as: counselling services, LAMDA lessons, music lessons, and some administrative costs.
-Additional information about this can be found in the FAQ section - please click here.
+Additional information about this can be found in the FAQ section which is available in the 'Pupil Premium Information for Parents' drop down menu at the top of this page.

 The remaining two thirds of the money allocated to students is offered directly to parents to fund the provision of private, academic tuition to ensure that Gordon’s students receive maximum benefit from the funding provided.
 The primary focus of this private tuition will be the provision of additional support and guidance in numeracy and literacy, with a view to fulfil the original government objective of closing the attainment gap between those students eligible for Pupil Premium funding and their peers.
 Where no gap exists, we would encourage parents to use the funding to extend students’ abilities in these areas beyond their current attainment.